 #3 If you can’t have discipline, get a routine

 If you’re anything like me, then you won’t always feel like exercising.
-Of course you do need discipline to get in your home gym, or climb on that exercise bike one more time, but you can take a lot of pressure off yourself by having a set time each day, or every X days when you do your training.
+Of course, you do need the discipline to get in your home gym, or climb on that exercise bike one more time, but you can take a lot of pressure off yourself by having a set time each day, or every X days when you do your training.
 For example, I always used to have ‘run Friday’.
-I know than on Friday I’m out for a run.
+I know that on Friday I’m out for a run.
 No matter what.

 This is even more important when you’re working from your home gym.
 Make a plan.
 Write it down and pin it up if it helps.
 But know what you’re doing and when.